 The practice had a system in place for referring, recording and monitoring patients for dental treatment and specialist procedures.
-Staff regularly reviewed the log of referrals made to follow up where necessary in order to ensure patients received care and treatment needed in a timely manner.
+Staff regularly reviewed the log to ensure patients received care and treatment needed in a timely manner.

 Consent to care and treatment